 Satan's identity is questioned.
-Both Moses and Abraham ask the adversary for credentials, which, not unexpectedly, he fails to provide.
+Both Moses and Abraham ask their adversary for credentials, which, not unexpectedly, he fails to provide.
 In the Book of Moses, the prophet questions Satan directly.
-By way of contrast, in ApAb, the angel Yahoel mediates
+By way of contrast, in ApAb, the angel Yaho'el mediates Abraham's question.
+But it is an interesting sort of mediation, as indicated by the following summary of the conversation flow: